udacity/AIND-Sudoku/README.md

 ##### Optional: Pygame

 Optionally, you can also install pygame if you want to see your visualization.
-If you've followed our isntructions for setting up our conda environment, you should be all set.
+If you've followed our instructions for setting up our conda environment, you should be all set.

 If not, please see how to download pygame [here](http://www.pygame.org/download.shtml).